 The biggest street fair in Brooklyn boasts several stages of live music (R&B, jazz, rock, country, kids' bands, you name it) and literally hundreds of vendors.
 There's a whole block dedicated to kids' activities like pony rides, inflatables, face painting, and balloon sculptures.
 Grown-ups appreciate the eclectic selection of international eats, like grilled sardines, pulled pork, baklava, and carnival favorites.
 Bonus: In conjunction with the fest, the nearby New York Transit Museum always holds its annual Bus Festival, where you can check out all kinds of retro rides.
 FREE

 Fort Tryon Park

 Party like it's 1399 at this fest along the Hudson River.
-Watch knights joust and other pageantry of the era, enjoy live strolling musicians, dramatic minstrels and juggling jesters, and browse old-school wares.
+Watch knights joust and other pageantry of the era, enjoy live strolling musicians, dramatic minstrels, juggling jesters, and browse old-school wares.
 Make sure you dress up!
-Velvet and corsets should be mandatory (my daughter and I always put on our best period garb).
-If you can't make it to the annual New York Renaissance Faire in Sterling Forest, this is the next best thing.
-You'll see some of the same booths and performers, plus it's FREE.
+Velvet and corsets are practically mandatory.
+If you can't make it to the annual New York Renaissance Faire in Sterling Forest (August 4-September 30, 2018), this is the next best thing.
+You'll see some of the same booths and performers.
+FREE

 Blessing of the Animals – Morningside Heights